Life at Deloitte

 Valerie Daunt, Partner in Consulting

 At Deloitte Respect and Inclusion is key to everything we do.
 Ensuring our LGBTA employees can be themselves is a priority for our leaders and something they are accountable for.
-Pride is an opportunity for us to recognise and celebrate Deloitte’s diversity with our people, our clients and the wider community.
 As a Partner, I’m personally very committed to being an advocate and ally for all our LGBT employees.
-We know that diversity contributes to better decision making and a happier workplace, which is why we work at ensuring we are truly inclusive.
-Increasingly with our clients we are seeing an interest in this topic which continues to be challenging for some but is now being discussed at the CEO level.
+We know that diversity contributes to better decision making and a happier workplace, which is why we work at ensuring we are truly inclusive and ensure all issues are been discussed at the CEO level.